Snowplant

 Climate and Terrain

-The Eastern slope is noticeably drier than the Western side of the Sierras.
-This is because most of the moisture in the air passing over the Western Slope is drawn out as it climbs over across the crest.
-This leaves little moisture for the Eastern Sierras, and almost none for the mountains beyond.
+The Eastern slope is noticeably drier than the Western flank of the Sierra Neavada Mountains.
+This is because most of the moisture of the wet Pacific Ocean air currents passing over the Western Slope is drawn out as it climbs up to and over the high altitude Crest of the Sierra Nevada Mountains.

-This same process turns super-heated moisture-laden air blown West from the Valley on hot Summer Days into massive expanding thunderheads as they climb the Western flank of the Sierra Crest.
-So be careful, and keep an eye out for afternoon thunderstorms forming along the Sierra Crest over all the trails during Summertime.
+Be careful, and keep an eye out for afternoon thunderstorms forming along the Sierra Crest above all the trails during Summertime.
 These storms can be quite violent.
 Lightening presents a very serious danger to High Sierra backpackers during these storms, so be careful and watchful.

-The volcanic/granite terrain interfaces that surround Yosemite, to both the North and South, fall away as you enter Yosemite.
 Yosemite stands as a great granite island in the vast sea of mixed volcanic and granite terrain that surrounds it.

 top of page

-Trips North from Highway 4 to Highway 88
+Highway 4 to Highway 88

 The Pacific Crest Trail South from Carson Pass

 Southbound on the PCT we will hit Ebbetts Pass after two nights heading South from the Carson Gap, and Sonora Pass after roughly six nights on the trail, including a day off at Lake Alpine.
-Of course your timing depends on your plans, carrying capacity, and daily mileage.
+Of course your specific timing depends on your plans, carrying capacity, and daily mileage.
 You must make your hiking plans to reasonably suit your particular needs, goals, and capacities.

-Following the Pacific Crest Trail South out of the Carson Gap shortly brings you a couple of miles Southeastward down to Carson Pass.
+Following the Pacific Crest Trail South out of the Carson Gap shortly brings us a couple of miles Southeastward down to Carson Pass.
 From here the Pacific Crest Trail continues South along the Eastern slope of the Sierra Crest to Ebbetts Pass on Highway 4.

-South of Highway 4 to Yosemite: Yet More Route Options!
+Yet More Route Options!

-The 34.64 miles Southbound on the Tahoe to Yosemite Trail that separates Lake Alpine and Saint Marys Pass also stay on the Western flank of the Sierra down to Highway 108.
 Saint Marys Pass is located a mile West of where the Pacific Crest Trail passes through Sonora Pass on Highway 108.
-Though the PCT and TYT take a divergent course through the Sierras South of Highway 4, they draw close together where they meet Highway 108.
+Though the PCT and TYT take divergent routes through the Sierras North and South of Highway 4, they draw close together where their respective Southbound trails almost meet Highway 108.

 The Pacific Crest Trail

 South of Ebbetts Pass on the Pacific Crest Trail the mountains seem to thicken.
-Rather than a quick drop off the Eastern flank of the Sierras with long views East, as was typical for much of the distance between Carson Pass and Ebbetts Pass, our 26.78 mile hike between Ebbetts Pass and Sonora Pass has more and larger ridges separating the Sierra Crest from the Eastern escarpment of the Sierra.
-The long view East you enjoyed North of Ebbetts Pass are now regularly obscured by big mountain ridges and their intervening drainages.
-The nature of the terrain the Pacific Crest trail passes through South of Highway 4 also changes.
+Rather than a quick drop off the Eastern flank of the Sierras with long views East, as was typical for much of the distance between Carson Pass and Ebbetts Pass, our 26.78 mile hike from Ebbetts Pass to Sonora Pass has more and larger ridges separating the Sierra Crest from the Eastern escarpment of the Sierra.

 The raw harshness of the volcanic terrain that we experienced North of Ebbetts Pass coming across Raymond and around Reynolds Peaks on the Pacific Crest Trail continues to be moderated by thickening sections of forest.